kevinduigou/codebase-to-llm/README.md

 🧠 **What It Does?**

-LLM Context Tool helps developers quickly extract and share meaningful context from their codebase to ChatBots like ChatGPT, Claude, or Gemini.
+codebase-to-llm helps developers quickly extract and share meaningful context from their codebase to ChatBots like ChatGPT, Claude, or Gemini.

 🎯 **Why You Need It?**

-ChatBots are only as smart as the context you give them.
-This tool makes that easy by solving common pain points:
+ChatBots are only as smart as the context you give them. codebase-to-llm makes that easy by solving common pain points:
-- Manually copying repo trees or files? 🐌 Slow.
+- Manually copying repo trees or files? 🐌 Slow and error prone.
 - ChatBot not helping? 😫 Lacks rules, structure, or dependencies to make sense of your code.

 ✨ **Key Features**